fujeyla/processing4netbeans/README.md

 The plugin is also available on the http://plugins.netbeans.org/ website.

+## What this plugin is not...

+It's not a Processing language IDE, you don't code using the processing language, you code using Java and the processing libs.
+Feel comfortable: Sketches can easily be translated from Processing language to full Java.

 ## Supported platforms

 This plugin should work on Windows, MacOS and Linux, but I've tested it only on Windows and MacOS.